danwdart/projectchaplin/README.md

 ## Development on Docker

-Edits on the source repository will be propagated to the docker environment with this command instead of the above:
+Edits on the source repository will be propagated to the docker environment, and rebuilds can be done with this command instead of the above:

-`docker-compose -p chaplin -f servers/docker/docker-compose.dev.yml up -d`
+`docker-compose -p chaplin -f servers/docker/docker-compose.yml -f servers/docker/docker-compose.dev.yml up -d`

 ## Manual install